 The FIRE community focuses more on the financial independence portion of FIRE rather than the early retirement portion.
 The reason is because people who leave work early and achieve financial independence are generally highly motivated people with a lot of energy and time.

-For example, when Sam from Financial Samurai turned 39 he decided to become a high school tennis coach.
+For example, when Sam from Financial Samurai turned 39, he decided to become a high school tennis coach.
 He always wanted to teach and work with kids.
-He doesn’t need the $1,100 a month he earns for months a year coaching tennis, but it certain doesn’t hurt.
+He doesn’t need the $1,100 a month he earns for 3 months a year coaching tennis to pay bills, but it certainly doesn’t hurt.

 The Definition Of FIRE